FLOOD MONITORING for Ross Creek and Guadalupe river areas

 At least 21 years old at the time of appointment.

 A valid United States driver's license and the ability to obtain a valid California Class C Drivers License by date of hire.

-high school diploma or general education diploma (GED).
+U.S. high school diploma or general education diploma (GED).
 Waived, if you have a college degree, from an accredited college within the U.S.

 U.S. Citizenship or permanent resident

 No felony, domestic violence, misdemeanor assault convictions or currently on probation or parole.